bryanhannes/bryanhannes.github.io/_posts/2022-12-05-tutorial-run-qwik-in-docker.markdown

 ```

-When Express is succesfully installed you should see a success message in the terminal and 2 files should be created:
+When Express is successfully installed we should see a success message in the terminal and 2 files should be created:
-- adaptors/express/vite.config.ts
+- `adaptors/express/vite.config.ts`
-- src/entry.express.tsx
+- `src/entry.express.tsx`

 ```shell
 ✔ Updating app and installing dependencies...